 – NRE or FCNR (B) ‘s transfer accounts.

-– Maturity proceeds if such investment were made via inward remittance or this account.
+– Maturity proceeds if such investments were made via inward remittance or this account.

 The allowed debits will be coming from the local disbursements which will be transferred to the NRE or FCNR (B) along with investment in India.